A Question for Tony Ortega & Leah Remini Regarding Scientology Suicide

 So we reached out to Tony Ortega with a Tweet this morning:

-scientology suicide
+Scientology suicide

 We’ll let you know if he decides to get back with us.